MODULE ONE: OVERVIEW OF THE NATIONAL POULTRY IMPROVEMENT PLAN

 PARTICIPATION IN THE NPIP

 ISPA offers two versions of the NPIP Blood Testing School.
 A Classroom based version of the school is offered for those seeking to become Certified Blood Testers for the first time.
-The Classroom based school is offered every April in two locations (Purdue University in West Lafayette, IN and at Purdue SIPAC in Dubois, IN).
+The Classroom based school is offered in the Spring (late March/early April) in Southern Indiana (Jasper, IN) and Northern Indiana (Purdue University).
 The Online Recertification School is only for those who have already taken the Classroom based Blood Testing School.

 BENEFITS OF PARTICIPATING IN NPIP